 The best areas to stay in Hamburg for first-time tourists are Altstadt, Neustadt, St. Pauli, Hafencity, Speicherstadt, St. Georg, Blankenese.
 These are popular and safe locations, offering a wide variety of attractions and amenities.

 Altstadt (Old Town) is the best overall area to stay in Hamburg for first-time visitors due to its central location and proximity to major attractions such as the City Hall, St. Nikolai Church, and Speicherstadt.
 Staying here offers easy access to historical sights, restaurants, bars, and shops.

-If history, shopping, and culture are your priorities, then staying in the city center, in either Altstadt or Neustadt, would be the best fit.
+Altstadt, Neustadt, and Pauli are the most popular areas for tourists.
 Neustadt is the modern area, Altstadt is the cultural heart, and Pauli is famous for its red-light district.

-If you’re looking for the best place for nightlife, or you want to be near Chinatown, then St Pauli is probably the best choice.
+If you’re looking for the best place for nightlife, then St Pauli is probably the best choice.
 There area plenty of bars, clubs, and restaurants boasting music and entertainment from a range of tastes entertain customers late into the night.
 That said if you are middle eastern or part of the LGBT community, you may prefer St. Georg.

 To book hotel, I recommend spending at least three days in Hamburg, which is enough to see the main attractions, get a sense of what this Hanseatic city has to offer.
 If you have more days, you can take a day trips to Lüneburg, Schwerin, Kiel, Lübeck, or Bremen.